Minnesota families face test shortages, isolation as pandemic hits home

 "My answer came couched in 'We're not sure it's this, but it probably is so you should stay home.'
 It would just be nice to know," he said.

-Roughly 80% of COVID-19 cases cause only mild symptoms.
-The outbreak also hasn’t caused as many illnesses among children, for reasons that still perplex health officials.
+About 80% of COVID-19 cases cause only mild symptoms.
+The virus also hasn't caused as many illnesses among children, for reasons that still perplex health officials.

 As a result, Jennifer Reiner said she was somewhat hoping that test results would come back showing that she and her two oldest daughters had mild cases of infection and could put it behind them.
-So many neighbors have helped out with deliveries and support, and she said she wants to be able to return those favors.
+Many neighbors have helped out with food deliveries and support, and she said she wants to be able to return those favors.

-She said it’s been hard to hear so much coughing from the basement and not to be able to provide comfort.
-Josh Reiner said its hard to hear his family upstairs and not be a part of it with the exception of FaceTime calls.
+She said it's been hard to hear so much coughing from the basement and not be able to provide comfort.
+Josh Reiner said it's hard to hear his family upstairs and not be a part of it with the exception of FaceTime calls.
 Remote work has been a helpful distraction.

 Their youngest daughter got upset once, wondering what would happen if she got sick and she had to go down to the basement all alone.

-“Mommy will take one for the team,” Jennifer said, though more likely her husband would spend isolation with the youngest daughter if that actually happened.
+"Mommy will take one for the team," Jennifer said, though more likely her husband would spend isolation with the youngest daughter, if she were to become infected.

 The Reiner family finally got the long-awaited answers on Monday — tests came back negative for Jennifer and the two oldest girls.

 So the quarantine continues.
-Jennifer and the girls have a few more days under state health protocols to stay away from others and to see if they develop symptoms.
+Jennifer and the girls have a few more days under state health protocols to stay away from others and see if they develop symptoms.
 Jennifer also will be taking a malaria drug as part of a University of Minnesota study to see if it keeps her from getting sick.

-Meanwhile Josh woke up Monday with a return of his cough.
-As much as he wants to get out of the basement, he said he won’t do that until after he is free of symptoms.
+Meanwhile, Josh woke up Monday with a return of his cough.
+As much as he wants to get out of the basement, he said he won't do that until after he is free of symptoms.

 Cough medicine might have been masking the fact that he is still sick, he said.
-“Maybe this is my body saying, ‘no you do need to get rid of this stuff.’ ”
+"Maybe this is my body saying, 'No, you do need to get rid of this stuff.' "